-CMOS is preferred over NMOS for designing embedded systems because it can handle both logic 0 and 1, while NMOS can only handle logic 1 (VDD).
-In NMOS, the output voltage after passing through the gate is VDD-Vt.
-On the other hand, CMOS technology is chosen because it can propagate both logic 0 and 1 effectively.
+You’ll find CMOS technology preferred over NMOS for designing embedded systems, and here’s why: CMOS can handle both logic 0 and 1, making it versatile, while NMOS can only manage logic 1 (VDD).
+In NMOS, the output voltage after it passes through the gate is VDD minus the threshold voltage (Vt).
+CMOS, however, is chosen widely because it effectively propagates both logic levels.

 In CMOS logic gates, a combination of n-type MOSFETs and p-type MOSFETs is used.
 The n-type MOSFETs create a pull-down network between the low-voltage power supply rail and the output, while the p-type MOSFETs form a pull-up network between the high-voltage rail and the output.
 When the gates of both types of transistors are connected to the same input, the p-type MOSFET will be on when the n-type MOSFET is off, and vice versa.